tracycchang/tracycchang/README.md

 ## hello, i'm tracy!

-✨ i am interested in traveling, trying new restaurants, and gaming!
+🌸 i enjoy traveling, trying new restaurants, and gaming!

-✨ you can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/)
+🌸 you can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/)

 <!---